MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_manualsetup_ml.md

 - Russian (Russian)
 - Spanish

 Manual setup of learning pathways requires experience working with Windows PowerShell and the SharePoint Online Management Shell.
-Here are the steps for the manual setup of learning pathways:
+Here's an overview of the steps for the manual setup of learning pathways:

 - Validate that you have met all the prerequisites.
 - Check the default language settings for your site.
-If OK, Continue with manual install.
+If OK, continue with manual install.
 If you need a different default language setting, you'll need to create a new site.
 - Install the customlearning.sppkg file in your SharePoint Tenant App Catalog.
-- Provision/Identify a modern communication site to act as your Microsoft 365 learning pathways home site.
+- Provision/identify a modern communication site to act as your Microsoft 365 learning pathways home site.
-- Execute a PowerShell script that will configure your tenant with the appropriate artifacts that learning pathways depends on.
+- Execute a PowerShell script that will configure your tenant with the artifacts that learning pathways depends on.
-- Navigate to the CustomLearningAdmin.aspx site page to load the admin web part to initialize the custom content configuration.
+- Navigate to the CustomLearningAdmin.aspx site page to load the admin web part to initialize the custom-content configuration.

-> [!NOTE]
-> If you are looking for a fast, easy way to set up learning pathways, see [Provision Microsoft 365 learning pathways](custom_provision.md).

 ## Prerequisites
 To ensure a successful manual setup of the learning pathways web part, the following prerequisites must be met.

 - You must have set up and configured the tenant-wide App Catalog.
-See [Set up your Office 365 tenant](https://docs.microsoft.com/sharepoint/dev/spfx/set-up-your-developer-tenant#create-app-catalog-site) and follow the Create App Catalog site section.
+See [Set up your Office 365 tenant](https://docs.microsoft.com/sharepoint/dev/spfx/set-up-your-developer-tenant#create-app-catalog-site) and follow the "Create App Catalog" site section.
-- If your tenant-wide App Catalog has already been provisioned, you'll need access to an account that has rights to upload a package to it to complete this setup process.
+- If your tenant-wide App Catalog has already been provisioned, you'll need access to an account that has rights to upload a package to it.
 Generally this account has a SharePoint administrator role.
 - If an account with that role doesn't work, go to the SharePoint admin center and find the Site Collection Administrators for the App Catalog site collection and either login as one of the Site Collection Administrators, or add the SharePoint administrator account that failed to the Site Collection Administrators.
 - You'll also need access to an account that is a SharePoint Tenant Admin.